Neo-Cicada/Bookish-Boulevard/README.md

 # Bookish Boulevard an Online Bookstore
 Welcome to the Bookish Boulevard project!
-This is a full-stack e-commerce application built using Spring Boot for the backend and React for the frontend.
+This is a full-stack e-commerce application built using Spring Boot for the backend and React for the frontend..

 ## Features